Czech Republic in the Eurovision Song Contest 2008: At Eurovision

 In the Czech Republic, the semi-finals and the final were broadcast on ČT1 and featured commentary by Kateřina Kristelová.
-The Czech spokesperson, who announced the Czech votes during the final, was Petra Šubrtová.

 Semi-final

 Tereza Kerndlová took part in technical rehearsals on 13 and 17 May, followed by dress rehearsals on 21 and 22 May.
 The Czech performance featured Tereza Kerndlová appearing on stage wearing a short silver dress and performing a choreographed routine with four female dancers, two of them also provided backing vocals, as well as a male DJ in the background standing on a stage construction shaped as a silver heart with wings.
 The LED screens displayed moving yellow elements on a dark ground and the performance also featured pyrotechnic effects.
-The dancers and DJ performing with Kerndlová were: Adéla Blažková, Alena Langerová, Daniela Jančichová, Veronika Krúpová and Jan Gajdoš.
+The dancers and DJ performing with Kerndlová were: Adéla Blažková, Alena Langerová, Daniela Jančichová-Nízlová, Veronika Nízlová, and Jan Gajdoš.

 At the end of the show, Czech Republic was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Czech Republic placed 18th out of 19 in the semi-final, receiving a total of 9 points.